 Reading Room Access

-All readers are welcome to consult special collections materials in the Kislak Center reading room and the Library at the Katz Center during our regular hours.
+All readers are welcome to consult special collections materials in the Kislak Center's Charles K. MacDonald Reading Room during our regular hours.

-Appointments at the Kislak Center reading room are not required, but researchers with special interests or those wishing to consult large collections may wish to contact us in advance so that we may provide assistance.
+Appointments are not required, but researchers with special interests or those wishing to consult large collections may wish to contact us in advance so that we may provide assistance.
 Some collections are stored offsite and are not accessible except by prior arrangement.
 Non-PennCard holders must make arrangements with staff ahead of time if they wish to visit the Kislak Center reading room during examination periods or if they plan on arriving after 6:00 p.m. on Wednesday.
 Note that the Kislak Center reading room is only available for consulting special collections materials, not for general study.

 To contact reading room staff at the Kislak Center and for general questions, please email email@example.com.

 Upon entering the reading room reception area, please show the receptionist a current, valid photographic ID.
 Your ID card will be held at the reception desk during your visit.
 If you are visiting for the first time, you must register online to create a Special Collections Research Account before requesting any materials.
 To save time at the reading room, patrons may choose to register online before visiting.